stfc/openstack-query-library/docs/developer_docs/OVERVIEW.md

 ## Overview

-The Query Library is broken up into 3 main parts.
+The Query Library is broken up into 4 main parts.
 - Query Blocks
   - which contain actual query logic split up into different parts - builder, executer, etc.
 - Mappings
   - contains info that is specific to the query, used to setup query blocks
 - API
   - exposes API methods to the user
+- Runners
+  - which define how to actually run the query

 The image below shows how these components relate to each other when invoking a query object via API